JD-03 pipe

-The JD-03 pipe is a kimberlite diatreme in Nunavut, Canada, located 7 km from the Jericho Diamond Mine.
+The JD-03 pipe is a kimberlite diatreme in Nunavut, Canada, located 7 km from the Jericho Diamond Mine, where diamonds were mined from the late 1990s.
 It was discovered in 1996 and is interpreted to be pyroclastic with intense serpentinization.

 The JD-03 pipe formed by an explosive eruption when this part of Nunavut was volcanically active.
 In addition, it contains several crustal xenoliths including limestone and granite.